-1 Because this decision contains a reasoned explanation for the undersigned's action in this case, the undersigned intends to post this ruling on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
-L. No. 107-347, § 205, 116 Stat.
-2899, 2913 (codified as amended at 44 U.S.C. § 3501 note (2012)).
-As provided by Vaccine Rule 18(b), each party has 14 days within which to request redaction "of any information furnished by that party: (1) that is a trade secret or commercial or financial in substance and is privileged or confidential; or (2) that includes medical files or similar files, the disclosure of which would constitute a clearly unwarranted invasion of privacy."
-Vaccine Rule 18(b).
+1 Because this unpublished decision contains a reasoned explanation for the special master's action in this case, the special master intends to post this unpublished decision on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, 44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
+Vaccine Rule 18(b) states that all decisions of the special masters will be made available to the public unless they contain trade secrets or commercial or financial information that is privileged and confidential, or medical or similar information whose disclosure would constitute a clearly unwarranted invasion of privacy.
+When such a decision is filed, petitioner has 14 days to identify and move to redact such information prior to the document's disclosure.
+If the special master, upon review, agrees that the identified material fits within the banned categories listed above, the special master shall redact such material from public access.